-During the 2013-14 financial year, MEO will be participating in at least one appraisal well - Blackwood-2, to be fully funded by Eni Australia including testing if warranted.
-A number of farm-out/partial sale processes are underway which if successful, may lead to additional drilling in 2014.
-The Group continues to pursue attractive new venture opportunities.
+During the 2013/2014 financial year, MEO will be participating in at least one appraisal well - Blackwood-2, to be fully funded by Eni Australia including testing if warranted.
+A number of farmout/partial sale processes are underway which if successful, may lead to additional drilling in 2014.
+The Group continue to pursue attractive new venture opportunities.